deekshithanaidu31/Blinkit-Analysis-using-Power-bi/README.md

 Excel (Data Cleaning & Preparation)

 6)How to use:
-Download the .pbix file
+Download the .pbix file,
-Open it using Power BI Desktop
+Open it using Power BI Desktop,
 Explore the dashboard using filters and visuals

 7)Skills Demonstrated:
-Data Cleaning
+Data Cleaning,
-Data Visualization
+Data Visualization,
-Dashboard Design
+Dashboard Design,
 Business Insights Generation

 8)Dashboard